Citrulline Malate: The Most Important Ingredient In Your Pre Workout

 If your focus in on aerobic exercise and endurance training (i.e. cardio, such as running on a treadmill) then l-citrulline is your best bet.
 (8, 9)

-The same findings re-occurred in a study published in the European Journal of Nutrition later the same year, this time finding that citrulline malate helped increase the number of reps per set in upper and lower body exercises for a group of female trainees.
+The same findings re-occurred AGAIN in a study published in the European Journal of Nutrition later the same year, this time citrulline malate helped increase the number of reps per set in a full body workout for a group of female trainees.
 (12)

-It seems the malic acid molecule is the reason for making CitMal more effective than l-citrulline when we knock up the intensity of our workouts (i.e. weight training and/or HIIT).
-This molecule appears to help the body produce ATP faster.
+When we raise the intensity of training (i.e. HIIT and/or weight training), it seems the malic acid molecule is the key reason CitMal is more effective than l-citrulline.
+This molecule appears to be able to help the body produce ATP faster.

-But times change, and when a 2002 study from Germany found that using CitMal causes higher blood levels of arginine than using arginine directly, it raised a few eyebrows in the supplement industry.
+Bodybuilders used to take arginine in the late 1990’s and early 2000’s, but times change.
+When a 2002 study from Germany found that CitMal causes higher blood levels of arginine than using arginine directly, it raised a few eyebrows in the supplement industry.
 By the time these results were re-confirmed in 2009 when another study showed citrulline is 50% more potent for raising blood levels of arginine, it was game over for l-arginine.
 (13, 14)

-Although it may sound strange, supplementing with citrulline malate is actually a better way of getting the full benefits of arginine than using arginine itself!
+So although it probably sounds odd, using citrulline malate is actually a better way of getting the benefits of arginine than taking arginine itself!

 (If you didn’t know there was a 1991 original, then perhaps that does an even better job of illustrating the gulf in class between citrulline and arginine!)